-North Carolina A&T State University was established in 1891 as an agricultural and technical school, but it has grown and excelled in many more fields than the founders envisioned.
-NCAT is the largest HBCU in the nation with a reputation for excellence in all of their undergraduate, graduate, and continuing studies programs, across nine colleges and schools.
-The university offers 117 undergraduate degree programs, more than 58 master’s degree programs, and Ph.D. programs in mechanical, electrical and industrial engineering; energy and environmental systems; and leadership studies.
+North Carolina A&T State University was established in 1891 as an agricultural and technical school, but it has grown into a world-class university with more than 100 majors.
+NCAT is the largest HBCU in the nation, and it is known for excellence in all of its undergraduate, graduate, and continuing studies programs.
+In addition to their undergraduate majors, NCAT offers more than 58 master’s degree programs and PhD programs in subjects such as mechanical, electrical, and industrial engineering; energy and environmental systems; and leadership studies.

 More information about the university is available www.ncat.edu.

-Sources: National Center for Education Statistics (NCES ), a bureau of the Dept. of Education (http://nces.ed.gov/) and AffordableSchools (http://www.affordableschools.net).
+Sources: National Center for Education Statistics (NCES ), and the bureau of the Dept. of Education (http://nces.ed.gov/)